In ‘Terrible News’ For Donald Trump, Second Whistleblower With Direct Knowledge Of Ukraine Plot Comes Forward

 — Scott Dworkin (@funder) October 6, 2019

-CNN’s Jake Tapper reported on Twitter that the second whistleblower has already spoken to the intelligence community inspector general and can confirm details shared by the initial whistleblower, giving firsthand knowledge of the events descried.
+CNN’s Jake Tapper reported on Twitter that the second whistleblower has already spoken to the intelligence community inspector general and can confirm details shared by the initial whistleblower, giving firsthand knowledge of the events described.
 Reports have noted that because this person has already spoken to the inspector general and shared details, they are entitled to the protections offered to whistleblowers even if they do not file a formal complaint.

-Donald Trump has offered a series of defenses as he faces an impeachment inquiry, at times attacking the whistleblower and claiming that his actions were proper.
+Trump has offered a series of defenses as he faces an impeachment inquiry, at times attacking the whistleblower and then attacking House Intelligence Committee Chariman Adam Schiff.
 In a more recent development, Trump has reportedly blamed Energy Secretary Rick Perry, saying that he did not want to call the Ukrainian president and that it was at Perry’s insistence that he made the call.